Out-Of-Character/assets_public/README.md

-# Used as an imagee hosting
+# Used as an image hosting